jessesquires/jessesquires.com/_posts/2020-11-24-seasons-greetings-from-your-ceo-at-tech-company.md

 To celebrate this transition towards advancing COMPANY MISSION STATEMENT, every month, we'll be hand-selecting a dozen ~~employees~~ independent contractors who are executing COMPANY MISSION STATEMENT the best, which is to say, logging the most hours.
 To express our gratitude, they will receive a $5 Amazon gift card, because hard work should pay off!

 This is certainly an exciting new era for COMPANY NAME.
 If you have any questions at all, please do not hesitate to ask them privately by emailing no-reply@COMPANY.com where our expensive lawyers will respond with rhetorical labyrinths and highfalutin legal jargon.
-Whatever you do, **do not** discuss these changes with your ~~coworkers~~ fellow contractors.
+Whatever you do, **do not** discuss these changes with your ~~coworkers~~ fellow contractors &mdash; some of them might be Pinkertons!

 **Gooooooo team!**